 At the helm of The Three Seas is Australian composer and saxophonist, Matt Keegan.
 His quest for new sonic horizons led him to India in 2009, where fate brought the ensemble together in the enchanting town of Santiniketan, West Bengal.
 The fusion of their distinct cultural backgrounds and immediate musical rapport birthed the energetic and uplifting musical fusion of The Three Seas.

-The Three Seas is fronted by Baul singer Raju Das, who’s full-hearted voice and radiant stage presence is accentuated by his mastery of the khamak and its danceable rhythms.
-The Bauls are a nomadic tribe with a rich cultural heritage and their own language, dance and musical style.
-Generations of Raju’s family have lovingly passed down these traditions with a deep emphasis on spirituality and a heartfelt focus on the vast energetic presence within the human body, as expressed through song and dance.
-Some of The Three Seas pieces are modern interpretations of ancient Baul songs that celebrate this spirit.
+Fronting the ensemble is Baul singer Raju Das, whose resplendent voice and radiant stage presence are heightened by his mastery of the khamak, and its danceable rhythms.
+Hailing from a nomadic tribe with a rich cultural heritage and their own language, Raju’s family has passed down these traditions with a deep emphasis on spirituality and a heartfelt focus on the vast energetic presence within the human body, as expressed through song and dance.
+These spiritual traditions inspired The Three Seas’ modern interpretations of ancient Baul songs that celebrate the human spirit.